grethasaur/Student-Mental-Health-Dataset-Analysis/README.md

 ## Getting Started

 Explore the project's code and documentation to delve into the analysis, findings, and model development.
-Please feel free to reach out if you have any questions or insights to share.
-I welcome collaboration and discussion in the pursuit of improving student mental health.

 ## License